carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### AWS Simple Workflow Service (SWF)

-- Amazon Workflow Service (Amazon SWF) is a web service that makes it easy to coordinate work across distributed application components.
-SWF enables applications for a range of use cases, including media processing, web application back-ends, business process workflows and analytics pipelines, to be designed as a coordination of tasks.
+- It is a service that makes it easy to **coordinate work across distributed application components** in the AWS Cloud.
-- Tasks represent invocations of various processing steps in an application which can be performed by executable code, web service calls, human actions and scripts.
+- A task represents a logical unit of work that is performed by a component of your workflow.
+SWF coordinates tasks in a workflow involving the manage intertask dependencies, schedulle, and concurrency in accordance with the logical flow of the application.
-- Exam Scenario: Any human interaction required in the service, think of SWF
+- Use cases: including media processing, web application back-ends, business process workflows and analytics pipelines, to be designed as a coordination of tasks.

 ### AWS Organization